vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

      this is the time stamp of the last acquisition stop command execution

+While the trigger instance export a time stamp:

 tstamp-trg-lst-{s|t|b}
      this is the time stamp of the last trigger fire.
 Please bear in mind that in multi-shot acquisition you have several trigger fire,